You've likely heard of Cost Plus agreements, but do you know what lies behind this term?

 - Builders use "Fixed Price" contracts to prevent buyers from accessing financial details.

-- Ensure you fully read and understand the contract, including allowances for the builder.
+- Ensure you fully read and understand the contract, including allowances for the builder. - Cost-Plus

 - Cost-plus agreements should provide clients with full access to quotes and invoices.